Glasshoughton Infant Academy

 Maths is present across different areas of the curriculum and is particularly successful in Science, Technologies, Engineering and the Arts (STEAM), providing children with opportunities to apply their Maths learning in other areas if the curriculum.

-There are ample opportunities within a school day to develop children’s Maths skills outside of the Maths lesson, including through the use of a Daily Diet whereby children will be expected to recall Maths skills such as what time it is or how many children are present at different points in the day.
+There are ample opportunities within a school day to develop children’s Maths skills outside of the Maths lesson, including through the use of a Daily Diet whereby children will be expected to recall Maths skills such as telling the time, reading temperatures, reading the date or counting how many children are present at different points in the day.

 Children are supported to develop fluency skills through regular fluency checks.
 Children have fluency cards that they take home which have identified facts that children need to know for their year group.
-We also have apps that supplement learning at home, including Numbots, TT Rockstars and Doodle Maths.
+We also have apps that supplement learning at home, including Numbots and TT Rockstars.
 We support Parents with Maths at home by sending home Maths packs which include representations such as the Part Part Whole, number lines, times tables facts and formation cards.
 We also include Parent Calculation Policies for addition, subtraction, multiplication and division to share what happens in the classroom at home.

 At Glasshoughton Infant Academy we feel very strongly about developing confident Mathematicians.
 We work very hard to conquer Maths anxiety within children through a carefully planned curriculum, high quality interventions and themed days.